![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 Travel from Florence to Milan by Frecciarossa high-speed train leaving Florence SMN at 07:55 arriving Milan Centrale 09:50.

 Frecciarossas have 4 classes, a cafe-bar, power sockets at all seats & free WiFi.
-More information about Frecciarossas.
+More about Frecciarossas.

 Then travel from Milan to Tirano by regional train, leaving Milan Centrale at 10:20 along the Lake Como, arriving Tirano 12:52.